lionelmace/iks-lab/book/calico.md

     calicoctl get GlobalNetworkPolicy -o wide
     ```

-1. You should now be able to access any apps available on your sub domains **containers.appdomain.cloud** from your laptop.
+1. You should now be able to access any apps available on your sub domain ***.containers.appdomain.cloud** from your laptop.

 ## Resources